What is El Camino Real?

 The route outlined in this guide loosely follows an 1812 map of the Camino Real, running on or as close to this path as possible.
-The trail starts at the Coast Miwok village of Huichi, now known as Mission San Francisco de Solano in Sonoma.
+The trail starts at the site of the Coast Miwok village of Huichi, now known as Mission San Francisco de Solano in Sonoma.
 It runs through all kinds of landscapes and communities: over the iconic Golden Gate Bridge, through army bases, past the vast farmlands of the Salinas Valley, through breathtaking national parks, by gritty industrial areas, across cities and suburbs, through wetlands, and on scenic coastal bluffs.
 It ends approximately 800 miles south at a Kumeyaay village site now occupied by Mission San Diego.

 There's no official trail, no guideposts, and this trek isn't easy.
 Along the way, you'll do some hard walking along busy roads.
-You'll need to wrangle lodging at campgrounds, hotels, hopefully the houses of friends and family, and maybe a few convents and missions.
+You'll need to wrangle lodging at campgrounds, hotels, hopefully the houses of friends and family, and maybe a few convents or missions.
 You'll have to find food where you can.

-But the walk can be immeasurably rewarding.
+The walk can also be immeasurably rewarding.
 It's a walking meditation, of sorts.
 It's a chance to experience the nature, art, and history of California, step by step.
 To cut across boundaries imposed on the land.
 You'll meet people from all walks of life with amazing stories to tell.
 You may feel frustrated, alone, and tired at times, but you'll likely also find beauty in unexpected places and be borne along by the generosity of others.

 Thanks for your interest!